2024 Legends & Lanterns T-Shirt

 ANNE BONNY (1697-?): Proving that piracy was not exclusively a boys’ club, Anne Bonny was one of history’s few female buccaneers.
 Born in County Cork, Ireland, as a young woman, she met the eccentric Captain “Calico Jack” Rackham, and became seduced by a life of piracy.
 Bonny and Calico Jack terrorized the Caribbean aboard their commandeered ship The William.
 With her battle axe in hand, Anne Bonny was known as a ferocious fighter.
 Her flaming red hair was just an outward manifestation of her fiery temper.
 On November 15, 1720, as The William came under attack, she shot at her own crew for being too inebriated to fight back.
 The whole crew (including Anne) were apprehended and sentenced to hang, with her famous last words to Calico Jack being “had you fought like a man, you need not have been hanged like a dog.”
 While history is unclear of her fate, it is believed that she escaped execution and lived into old age in Charles Towne (now Charleston), South Carolina.

 THE SIREN: Seafarers have long been prone to superstition.
-Since the dawn of ocean voyage, nearly every culture has had their own unique menagerie of sea monsters to be wary of (such as the legendary Kraken).
+Since the dawn of the ocean voyage, nearly every culture has had its own unique menagerie of sea monsters to be wary of (such as the legendary Kraken).
 However, among the deadliest of nautical adversaries are the Sirens.
 These mythic menaces use their hauntingly beautiful singing voices to hypnotize sailors, causing their ships to crash and sink, as the Sirens lure the men to their watery demise.

 EDGAR ALLAN POE (1809-1849): “Quoth the Raven, nevermore!”
 This excerpt is just one of the many chilling passages that have cemented Edgar Allan Poe as America’s master of horror.
-Known for his poetry and short stories, Poe is beloved for his tales of mystery and the macabre including: The Raven, The Tell-Tale Heart, and The Cask of Amontillado.
+Known for his poetry and short stories, Poe is beloved for his tales of mystery and the macabre including The Raven, The Tell-Tale Heart, and The Cask of Amontillado.
 Poe died under mysterious circumstances in Baltimore, Maryland on October 7, 1849.
 Beginning in 1949, an unknown visitor known as the “Poe Toaster” began making an annual pilgrimage to Poe’s grave, raising a toast with a glass of cognac and leaving three roses.
-The tradition continued for six decades until January 19, 2009, the Poe Toaster made their final appearance…on Edgar Allan Poe’s 200th birthday.
+The tradition continued for six decades until January 19, 2009, when the Poe Toaster made its final appearance…on Edgar Allan Poe’s 200th birthday.

 THE WEIRD SISTERS: “Double, double, toil and trouble.
 Fire burn and cauldron bubble,” one of the most famous quotes in English literature is uttered by these three witches in William Shakespeare’s 1606 tragedy, Macbeth.
 Throughout the play, the titular Scotsman consults the soothsaying crones, who prophesize everything from Macbeth’s bloody rise to become king of Scotland to his eventual downfall and demise.
 English author, J.K.
-Rowling has mentioned Macbeth to be her favorite Shakespeare play, and gained inspiration from the three witches while writing the Harry Potter series.
+Rowling has mentioned Macbeth to be her favorite Shakespeare play and gained inspiration from the three witches while writing the Harry Potter series.
 Fans of the books may recall a band called “The Weird Sisters” that make minor appearances in several books (and are spotted onscreen in Harry Potter and the Goblet of Fire).
-Composer John Williams even used their familiar spell “double, double, toil and trouble” as lyrics to a song that appears in the third film.
+Composer John Williams even used the familiar spell “double, double, toil and trouble” as lyrics to a song that appears in the third film.

 THE QUEEN OF HEARTS: Hold on to your head!
 This hot-tempered sovereign from Lewis Carroll’s 1865 fantasy novel Alice’s Adventures in Wonderland has a nasty habit of settling disputes by severing heads for the most minor offense.
 Known for her dislike of white roses, love of tarts, and her penchant for playing croquet (with flamingos as mallets and hedgehogs in lieu of croquet balls), this majestic menace has garnered a reputation for her cruelty, making her a frightful foe for Mad Hatters, Cheshire Cats, and young girls named “Alice.”